This article is brought to you by Usersnap, a user acceptance testing solution that helps you to communicate visually. Get a 15-day free trial here.

 Black Box Testing

-No specific knowledge about the application or any of its features is required by the tester.
-The tester conducting Black Box Tests is only aware of what the software is supposed to do, but they don’t know how it should be done.
+Testers do not require any specific knowledge about the application or any of its features.
+The tester conducting Black Box Tests is only aware of what the software is supposed to do.
+They don’t know how it should be done.

-Of course, there are many more types of and frameworks for User Acceptance Testing.
-I hope that, by providing you with our basic overview of 5 types of User Acceptance Testing, we shed some light into the darkness of UAT.
+Of course, there are more types of User Acceptance Testing.
+I hope that by providing you with our basic overview of 5 types of User Acceptance Testing, we shed some light into the darkness of UAT.